ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/syllabus.md

 <h3>Discussion</h3>

 **In-person discussion** will reinforce concepts from class and pracice exam questions.
-Discussions are also an opporunity to ask questions about the assignments as well as the course material.
+Discussions are also an opportunity to ask questions about the assignments as well as the course material.

 Discussions will also be recorded by podcasting but will not be available remotely while they are ongoing.